 Frequently Asked Questions

-My practice is completely online.
+I also see clients completely online.
 I use technology that allows us to be face to face just like we were in an office.
-Many of my clients prefer meeting online because it allows them to meet in their space at times that are convenient for them.
+Many clients prefer meeting online because it allows them to meet in their space at times that are convenient for them.

 Yes!
 Online Therapy (or TeleTherapy) has been shown to be just as effective as in-office therapy for people suffering from Anxiety, Depression, PTSD, OCD, ADHD, and many more.
 I you would like to read further about online therapy, please reach my article WHY CHOOSE TELETHERAPY?

-For other insurance companies in Georgia, and all insurance companies in Florida, Texas, and South Carolina, I am considered an "Out Of Network Provider."
+For other insurance companies I am considered an "Out Of Network Provider."

 Some clients are able to be reimbursed for Out-of-Network benefits.
-I provide these clients with a billing statement called a SuperBill that they can submit for reimbursement.
+I provide these clients with a billing statement called a "SuperBill" that can be submitted for reimbursement.

 TeleTherapy either takes place on a phone or via a secure internet connection.